aws-samples/sagemaker-workshop/content/security_for_sysops/secure_notebook/secure_notebook_lab.md

 ![Provisioned Notebook Product](/images/provisioned_product.png)

 ## Access the notebook
 After the notebook has launched successfully you can open it by clicking the `NotebookUrl` hyperlink in the Outputs section of the provisoined notebook details page.
 With your Jupyter notebook open, familiarize yourself with the web interface and open the Notebook kernel named `00_SageMaker-SysOps-Workflow`.
-Don't forget to reference back to the [Jupyter cheat sheet](https://www.edureka.co/blog/cheatsheets/jupyter-notebook-cheat-sheet) for a quick reference.
+Don't forget to reference back to the [Jupyter cheat sheet](https://www.edureka.co/blog/cheatsheets/jupyter-notebook-cheat-sheet) for a quick reference if you need one.

 {{% notice info %}}
 When its open the Notebook kernel should use the `conda_python3` kernel.
 If Jupyter asks you to set the kernel select `conda_python3` and if Jupyter displays an error, reload the Jupyter page by clicking your browser Refresh button.
 {{% /notice %}}

-Execute the steps in each of the cells of the notebook carefully, reading the text as you work through these notebooks until you get to ## Lab 4: Train Without VPC Configured.
+Execute the steps in each of the cells of the notebook carefully, reading the text as you work through these notebooks until you get to **Lab 4: Train Without VPC Configured**.

 Once that is complete, finish the rest of this notebook.